leventtumen/juri-iq-x/BACKEND_DOCUMENTATION.md

    This script will:
    - Create the project directory at `C:\projects\project-juri-iq`
    - Set up Python virtual environment
-   - Install all dependencies
+   - Install all backend dependencies
    - Download required NLP models
    - Initialize the database
-   - Start both backend (port 5000) and frontend (port 8000) services
+   - Start backend server (port 5000) and static frontend server (port 8000)

+**Note**: The frontend is static HTML/CSS/JavaScript and uses Python's built-in HTTP server for serving.

 ### Manual Installation